-This is a surprisingly effective method to solve a host of computer issues and it often works for Windows Update.
-When you encounter an error message, reboot and try to run updates again.
-If you haven’t run Windows Update for some time, you might have to repeat this process several times before all updates have been installed.
+This is a surprisingly effective method that will solve a host of computer issues — and it often works for Windows Update.
+When you encounter an error message, reboot your machine and try to run the updates again.
+If you haven’t run Windows Update for some time, then you might have to repeat this process several times before all updates have been installed.

 Is malware causing the issue?

 Malware can change critical system files and break Windows services, meaning it’s a good idea to run a malware scanner to make sure your system isn’t compromised.
 If you don’t have any sort of antivirus software, check out some of our personal favorites for Windows-based machines.
 After all, sorting through heaps and heaps of software is never fun — neither is paying.